-An overview of the 3 most important differences
+An overview of the 3 most important differences:

-2. Second Difference: Photos, Videos and Files
+2. Photos, Videos, Files

-DAM, however, is home to all files – in all kinds of formats – that are created, managed and used within a company.
-Hundreds of thousands, even millions of different images, videos and texts can be managed from the central content hub.
+DAM, however, is home to all files – in all kinds of formats – that are created, managed, and used within a company.
+Hundreds of thousands, even millions of different images, videos, and texts can be managed from the central content hub.
 Digital Asset Management thus also enables long-term storage of large amounts of data.
 Indexing media guarantees that files can be easily searched for and quickly located.

 What does that mean, exactly?
-If, for example, Marketing updates the company presentation, then you automatically have access to the latest version thanks to DAM.
+If, for example, the marketing department updates the company presentation, then you automatically have access to the latest version thanks to a DAM.
 This ensures content consistency.
 DAM also facilitates the approval process, particularly for creatives working together with agencies.

 Workflows in CMS are designated by content that is relevant to the homepage, and its release for publication.
-The separate archive in which photos and texts for publication are stored in CMS, has to be managed separately and checked for validity.
-If a user wishes to add an image to a blog entry on the website, s/he first has to upload this to the internal CMS library, and decide on a filing structure.
+The separate archive in which photos and texts for publication are stored in CMS has to be managed separately and checked for validity.
+If a user wishes to add an image to a blog entry on the website, s/he first has to upload this to the internal CMS library and decide on a filing structure.

 How does the combination of CMS and DAM work in everyday business?